nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

   AIC = 6.367124  AICc = 6.36714  BIC = 6.383805
 ```

 Yep!!
-1 parameter and the residuals are perfect (white and normal).
+1 parameter with a decent standard error and the residuals are perfect (white and normal).

 ---
 </blockquote>